Knot surgery formulae for instanton Floer homology I: the main theorem: Basic setup

 where the shift $\{1\}$ is for the $\mathbb{Z}_2$-grading.
 Suppose $\phi:Y^\p\to X^\p$ satisfies the two commutative diagrams and suppose $\phi^\p:Y^\p\to X^\p$ satisfies the left commutative diagram.
 Suppose $l$ and $l^\p$ are homogeneous with respect to the $\mathbb{Z}$-grading.
 Suppose $f\{1\}=a+b$ and $\phi^\p=a^\p+b^\p$ are sums of homogeneous maps with different grading shifts with respect to the $\mathbb{Z}$-grading.
 Moreover, suppose the following diagrams hold up to scalars.

 Then there is an isomorphism between $H(\cone(\phi))$ and $H(\cone(\phi^\p))$. \elem \bpf Since $\phi$ and $\phi^\p$ share the same domain and codomain, it suffices to show that they have the same rank.
-Fixing inner products on $Y^\p$ and $X^\p$ so that we have orthogonal decompositions By commutativity, we know both $\phi$ and $\phi^\p$ send $\im(j)$ onto $\im(\phi\circ j)$.
-Hence if we choose basis with respect to the decompositions so that linear maps are represented by matrices (we use row vectors), then we have where $A=A^\p:\im(j)\to \im(\phi\circ j)$ has full row rank.
+Fix inner products on $Y^\p$ and $X^\p$ such that we have orthogonal decompositions By commutativity, we know both $\phi$ and $\phi^\p$ send $\im( h^\p)$ onto $\im(\phi\circ h^\p)$.
+Hence if we choose bases with respect to the decompositions so that linear maps are represented by matrices (we use row vectors), then we have where $A=A^\p:\im( h^\p)\to \im(\phi\circ h^\p)$ has full row rank.
 Then it suffices to show $C$ and $C^\p$ have the same row rank.

 By the exactness at $Y^\p$ and $X^\p$, we know the restriction of $l^\p$ on $Y^\pp$ is an isomorphism between $Y^\pp$ and $\im(l^\p)$ and the restriction of $l$ on $X^\pp$ is an isomorphism between $X^\pp$ and $\im(l)$.
 By commutativity, we know that both $a$ and $b$ send $\im(l^\p)$ to $\im(l)$ and for some $c_1,c_2\in\cstar$.
 Since $l$ and $l^\p$ are homogeneous, there exist induced $\mathbb{Z}$-gradings on $\im(l)$ and $\im(l^\p)$.
 The maps $a$ and $b$ are still homogeneous with different grading shifts with respect to these induced gradings.
 Then we can apply Lemma \ref{lem: projectivity} to obtain that the ranks of the restrictions of $f\{1\}=a+b$ and $c_1a+c_2b$ on $\im(l^\p)$ are the same. \epf